 The Catholic Church has inspired the greatest art in the history of the world.
 Drawing upon the Incarnation of the Son of God, the Church has inculcated a sacramental imagination used to express faith tangibly in visual art, architecture, literature, and music.
-This new class offering, developed and taught by Dr. Jared Staudt of the Archdiocese of Denver, will explore 2,000 years of Christian art, tracing its stages from its foundation to the early Church, to the splendor of the Middle Ages and the Baroque, and its decline through the secularism of modern culture.
+This class, developed and taught by Dr. Jared Staudt of the Archdiocese of Denver, will explore 2,000 years of Christian art, tracing its stages from its foundation in the early Church, to the splendor of the Middle Ages and the Baroque era, and its decline through the secularism of modern culture.
 The course will look at the major artists and masterpieces of Christian culture, as well as the historical and spiritual movements that shaped them.

 Previous Enrichment Courses